DvidMakesThings/HW_10-In-Rack_PDU/docs/Readme.md

-# 10-Inch_Rack-PDU Project Documentation
+# ENERGIS - The Managed PDU Project for 10-Inch Rack - Documentation

 ## Contents
-This folder contains the following:
-- Datasheets
-- Manuals
-- Reports

-## Usage
-Refer to the datasheets and manuals for detailed information on the components and usage instructions.
-Reports provide insights and findings related to the 10-Inch_Rack-PDU project.
+This folder includes reference designs and technical manuals for components used in the project.
+Reference designs provide tested circuit implementations and application-specific guidelines.
+Use these documents to understand best practices and improve design reliability.

 ## License
 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.